-You can help customers discover your app by linking it to your app's web-based listing page or, if you know the user is on Windows 8, directly to your app's listing page in the Windows Store.
+You can help customers discover your app by linking to your app's web-based listing page.
+If the user is on Windows 8 or Windows 8.1, you can provide a link directly to your app's listing page in the Windows Store.

-When your app is published into the Windows Store, a web version of your app listing page is automatically created in all markets and languages where your app is available.
+When your app is published into the Windows Store, a web version of your app listing page is automatically created in all markets where your app is available, and in all languages in which you've provided localized description content.
 These web-based listings provide an opportunity for users on any platform to learn more about your app.
 They are the best way to share a link to your app through email or social networks, even if you don’t know what platform your audience is on.

-The web listing surfaces the content you submitted for your app in the Windows Store Dashboard, including info shown on the Overview and Details tabs of the Windows Store listing, the app's price, and user rating information.
+The web listing surfaces the content you submitted for your app's listing, including its description, screenshots, price, and average star rating.
 This makes the data available to be indexed by web search engines and makes your app easier for users to discover.

 To access the web link to your app

-Internet Explorer 10 provides additional means to connect your web site to your app.
+Internet Explorer provides additional ways to connect your web site to your app.
 To learn more, read: